snalahi/Python-Functions-Files-and-Dictionaries/README.md

 Dictionaries like strings, lists, and tuples are a collection of items.
 But unlike strings, lists or tuples, they're an unordered collection of items meaning that they don't have a first, second or third item, they're kind of a bag of key value pairs.

+A dictionary is an unordered collection of key value pairs.

+`len(dict)` returns the total number of key-value pairs in a dictionary.

+`in` only asks for a key in the dictionary.